CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_api.md

 ### Sheet

-A page or tab in the spreadsheet, sheets have a unique title and a numeric `sheetId` value, this value can be found in a google sheet URL
+A page or tab in the spreadsheet, sheets have a unique title and a numeric `sheetId` value which can be found in a google sheet URL.

 ```python
 https://docs.google.com/spreadsheets/d/aBC-123_xYz/edit#gid=sheetId